sohelmohammed0/VPC_MODULE/README.md

 ## What Are Terraform Modules?
 Terraform modules are self-contained packages of Terraform configurations that allow for the reuse of code.
 A module consists of `.tf` files that define infrastructure resources and can be called from a root module to provision resources in a structured manner.

+## Prerequisites
+- Terraform installed on your system (>= 1.0.0)
+- AWS CLI with credentials configured for authentication

 ### Advantages of Terraform Modules
 1. **Reusability:** Modules allow code to be reused across multiple projects, reducing duplication.
 2. **Maintainability:** Easier to manage and update infrastructure by organizing it into logical components.